-The success of the strategy relies on the commitment and oversight from the Board.
+The success of the strategy relies on the commitment and oversight from the Board of Trustees ("Board").
 The Board is responsible for the oversight of the strategy and initiatives developed by management and Starlight.
 The Governance, Compensation & Nominating Committee of the REIT ("GC&N Committee") oversees and monitors the REIT's performance against the strategy.

-Pursuant to the Board of Trustees' mandate, the Board of Trustees oversees and monitors the REIT's policies and practices related to the strategy and the alignment of the strategy with the REIT's overall business objectives.
-The Board of Trustees is required to satisfy itself that the REIT has developed and implemented appropriate ESG standards in the conduct of its operations.
-At least annually, together with Starlight, the Board of Trustees reviews the REIT's ESG reporting and verifies compliance with any applicable legal and regulatory requirements related to ESG disclosure.
+Pursuant to the Board's mandate, the Board oversees and monitors the REIT's policies and practices related to the strategy and the alignment of the strategy with the REIT's overall business objectives.
+The Board is required to satisfy itself that the REIT has developed and implemented appropriate ESG standards in the conduct of its operations.
+At least annually, together with Starlight, the Board reviews the REIT's ESG reporting and verifies compliance with any applicable legal and regulatory requirements related to ESG disclosure.